 Tuesday: Sacred Valley - Machu Picchu

-You will be driven to Ollantaytambo to board the Vistadome train to travel to Aguas Calientes, the gateway to Machu Picchu.
+Today you are driven to Ollantaytambo to board the Vistadome train to travel to Aguas Calientes, the gateway to Machu Picchu.
 Dramatically located between high mountain peaks and where cloud forest covered mountains act as a backdrop, the famous site does not fail to impress.
 This is the meeting point of the Peruvian Andes and the Peruvian Amazon.
-On a guided tour, learn about the Inca history of this magical place, how this 550-year old citadel was so advanced for its time and then lost in time for centuries.
+Your local guide meets you on arrival into Machu Picchu village and on a guided tour, learn about the Inca history of this magical place, how this 550-year old citadel was so advanced for its time and then lost in time for centuries.
 Spend the night in the town nearby in Aguas Calientes.

 Wednesday: Machu Picchu - Cuzco

 This morning is at leisure or alternatively take the opportunity to return to Machu Picchu at sunrise and perhaps climb Huyana Picchu for a panoramic view of the citadel.
 In the afternoon, from Aguas Calientes, board the Vistadome train once again for the scenic journey to Cuzco, the once Inca capital.
 Upon arrival, you will be transferred to your hotel for 2 nights.